EpiForeSITE/software/.github/ISSUE_TEMPLATE/rpackage.md

 ---
 name: R package
-description: Add a new R package project
+about: Add a new R package project
 title: ""
 labels: ["r-package", "project"]
 ---